Trump invites Palestinian leader Abbas to White House 'soon'

 Israel has long favoured direct bilateral talks, while the Palestinians argue they need the international community to ensure Israel follows through on its pledges.

-On Thursday Trump's controversial nominee as ambassador to Israel, David Friedman, was confirmed by the Senate's Foreign Relations Committee.
+On Thursday, Trump's controversial nominee as ambassador to Israel, David Friedman, was confirmed by the US Senate Foreign Relations Committee.

 Friedman is a longtime supporter of Israeli settlement building in the occupied West Bank and Palestinian officials have privately expressed dismay over his appointment.